Massacre at Matanzas Inlet: Repercussions of the massacre

-Furthermore, the massacre should be considered the latest in an escalating cycle of both revenge killings and total war tactics between French and Spanish forces in both Europe and the New World.
-These atrocities were rooted far more deeply than the recent Spanish military support for the Catholic League during the French Wars of Religion, and were motivated by French Governmental offense to the Spanish and Portuguese being granted a monopoly over the New World colonization at the Treaty of Tordesillas in 1494.
+The massacre was the latest in an escalating cycle of both revenge killings and total war tactics between French and Spanish forces in both Europe and the New World.
+These atrocities were rooted in more than the recent Spanish military support for the Catholic League during the French Wars of Religion.
+The French were offended by the Spanish and Portuguese being granted a monopoly over New World colonization at the Treaty of Tordesillas in 1494.
 This had resulted ever since in increasingly violent acts of piracy against the Spanish treasure fleets and settlements in both the Canary Islands and throughout the New World by Catholic and Huguenot French corsairs based at La Rochelle.
-Furthermore, Ribault's colony at Fort Caroline was, according to historian Angus Konstam, "clearly designed to provide a base for Huguenot attacks against Spanish ports and shipping."
+Ribault's colony at Fort Caroline was, according to historian Angus Konstam, "clearly designed to provide a base for Huguenot attacks against Spanish ports and shipping."

 Even Admiral Gaspard de Coligny, who had bankrolled the founding of Fort Caroline, admitted that the colony, "had no tillers of the soil, only adventurous gentlemen, reckless soldiers, discontented tradesmen, all keen for novelty and heated by dreams of wealth."
 Also according to Angus Konstam, the primary legacy of the massacre at Matanzas Inlet was that, "Organized French resistance to Spain in the New World was broken, and it was left to the English sea rovers to disrupt the commerce of the Spanish Main."